projf/projf-explore/lib/graphics/README.md

 # Graphics - Verilog Library

-Verilog graphics designs used across Project F.
+Graphics Verilog designs from Project F, including line and shape drawing.
+You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
+See the [Library](../) for other helpful Verilog modules or discover the [background to the Library](https://projectf.io/posts/verilog-library-announcement/).

-Learn more at [projectf.io](https://projectf.io/) and follow [@WillFlux](https://twitter.com/WillFlux) for updates.
+Learn more at [projectf.io](https://projectf.io/), follow [@WillFlux](https://twitter.com/WillFlux) for updates, and join the FPGA discussion on [1BitSquared Discord](https://1bitsquared.com/pages/chat).

 ## Verilog Modules